LittleD3092/My-Vault/Automatic Control/Mathematical Modeling of Control Systems.md

 where $g(t), x(t) = 0$ for $t < 0$

 $\implies$ In a LTI system, the output response is a convolution of input function and impulse response of the system.

+### State Space

+To model using state space, we use something like a matrix.

 ---